 We’re exhausted.
 We fight the battle when we leave the house against a country that wants us dead, and we come back home to argue with shorty about some bullshit, while we’re still carrying the weight and pressure of making sure that we’re paying bills, spending meaningful time with our children, and maintaining some semblance of a social life.

 I’m not perfect, but I’m better than I was a few years ago.
 We try hard, but it’s hard out here.

 But if we keep it real, everybody isn’t really trying that hard.
 There’s women that have settled for the bar being so low that guys are able to get away with murder.
 Not to mention that when Black women are murdered by the police, our bark isn’t as loud as it is when someone that looks like one of the homies that had a knee on their neck.

 We feel sick when we go online and see women with the rallying cry “Niggas Ain’t Shit!” and think that can’t be about me.
 Sometimes the hardest part is that when you do muster up the courage to be the one in your group of friends that suggests that y’all stop calling women “bitches” that awkward feeling you get because now all of a sudden you’re acting all brand new.
 But hey – who said life would be easy.
 Who said that our relationships would be easy?

-This issue of WARTIME is meant to challenge Black men and the matters of the heart.
+WARTIME Issue No. 3 is meant to challenge Black men and the matters of the heart.
 Take a deep breath bro.

 We’ve got articles about all of the big words that they expect us to know but nobody ever had a good conversation with us about.
 We’re diving into the relationships that Black men have with Black women, and the relationship that Black women have with the world.
 We’re getting in conversation about how we need to protect Black women and disrupt the sexual assault and abuse that plagues our community.